 - Camphor can be in several types of products sold in pharmacies or supermarkets, such as chest rubs and other products for use for colds, muscle aches.

 - When products for using on the skin are bought, take note about whether they are labelled 'keep out of reach of a child'.
 If they are it may be because of camphor, or some other poison in them, and they should be kept in a locked cupboard.

 Lye water (lime water)

-For more information have a look at the fact sheet on the South Australian Health Department website Lye water.
+For more information have a look at the fact sheet on the Tasmanian Health website Lye water

 Lye water (sometimes called 'Lime water') is used in very small amounts for cooking meat, rice or noodles, and vegetables like corn, maise or okra - to soften or add flavour.
 Lye water can also be used to make soap.

 Lye water is a caustic liquid.
 It can cause serious burns to the throat, oesophagus and stomach if swallowed.
 Children have been injured by swallowing lye water.